Patatruc/word-definition/README.md

 If you request an **inflected form** of a word, say for instance the plural of a noun like "HOUSES" or the past participle of a verb like "BROKEN", the module returns the definition of the **root dictionary entry**, ie of the singular "HOUSE" or of the infinitive "BREAK".

-It won't return *"Plural of house"* (like the search result of "HOUSES" in the Wiktionary) -which would be perfectly true but totally useless- but *"A structure built or serving as an abode of human beings"*.
+For instance, it won't return *"Plural of house"* (like the search result of "HOUSES" in the Wiktionary) -which would be perfectly true but totally useless- but *"A structure built or serving as an abode of human beings"*.

 It's the same for **synonyms**.
-For instance, if you request the definition of "GRANDPA", it won't return *"Grandpa: grandfather"* (like the search result in the Wiktionary) but directly *"Grandfather: a father of someone’s parent"*.
+For instance, if you request the definition of "GRANDPA", it won't return *"Grandpa: grandfather"* (like the search result in the Wiktionary) but directly *"Grandfather: a father of someone's parent"*.

 ##Notes